vlasscontreras/php-trainer/README.md

 #### Interfaces

 Interfaces are classes without behavior, they only have method signatures.
-They describe the terms for a particular contract, and any class that signs this contract, must adhere to those terms.
+They describe the terms for a particular contract, and any class that signs this contract must adhere to those terms.
 In other words, interfaces don't care about the specifics of the behavior, just that the subclasses define that behavior.

 This reduces the chances of errors due to duck typing and handshakes (accepting any type as dependency _hoping_ that it has a certain method).